"Should I script my radio shows?"

-- Sound effects
+- Sound effects and radio imaging

 Types of radio scripts

-Full scripts are read word by word.
+Full scripts are detailed, and you'll read them word by word.

+d.
 Music radio scripts

 You can prep a script for a music program, for instance, a top 40 countdown.

-In between tracks, script some links.
+In between tracks, you can script links as well.

-Like the artist's birthday, how many pets they have, the latest news about them etc.
+Research exciting bits of info about the track or artist.
+Like the artist's birthday, how many pets they have, the latest news about them, etc.

+e.
 Spoken word/talk radio scripts

 How to write an excellent radio script

-1. Know your listeners in and out
+1. Know your listeners in-and-out

-Will your script deliver on their expectations?
+- Does your script align with their expectations?